elpatron68/SnowRunner-Tool/Readme.md

 ## Usage

-After the start, *SnowRunner-Tool* reads all backup files created by the game or by itself and lists them with their time stamps and further information as the amount of money and XP. *Right click* on a row to restore or delete the selected backup.
+After the start, *SnowRunner-Tool* discovers if you own the Steam- or Epic Games- version of the game.
+It then reads all backup files created by the game or by itself and lists them with their time stamps and further information as the amount of money and XP. *Right click* on a row to restore or delete the selected backup.
 Before restoring anything, another backup of the current game state will be made.

 ### Save game backup